+'''

 git clone <URL>

+'''

 The clone operation creates an application directory in your current location.
-Navigate to that directory (cd <DIR>), and find the application makefile.
+Navigate to that directory (cd <DIR>), and find the application Makefile.
 This is the top-level file that determines the application build flow.
-To see the various make targets and variables that you can edit in this file, refer to the Available Make Targets and Available Make Variables sections in the ModusToolbox Build System chapter.
+To see the various make targets and variables that you can edit in this file, refer to the Available make targets and Available make variables sections in the ModusToolboxTM build system chapter.

-Note When using the git clone command directly, be sure to also run the make getlibs command in the application directory.
+When using the git clone command directly, be sure to also run the make getlibs command in the application directory.
 See make getlibs.
 Also, each code example has a default BSP included in the application's deps subdirectory.
-If you want to use a different BSP, you must create a .mtb file for it in the deps subdirectory before running make getlibs, and you must change the TARGET variable in the Makefile.
+If you want to use a different BSP, you must create a .mtb file for it in the deps subdirectory before running $make\ getlibs$, and you must change the TARGET variable in the Makefile.